-NW Film Center director Amy Dotson introduced the film, teasing finger-heavy shareables at the afterparty (cupcakes and popcorn, quite the pairing) and touting The Climb star/cowriter Kyle Marvin’s Portland roots.
-“I used to see movies here,” he marveled when Dotson passed him the mic.
+NW Film Center director Amy Dotson introduced The Climb, teasing finger-heavy shareables at the afterparty (cupcakes and popcorn, quite the pairing) and touting the film’s star/cowriter Kyle Marvin’s Portland roots.
+“I used to see movies here,” he marveled when Dotson passed him the mic, glancing up to Cinema 21's balcony.
 “This is wild.”

 Marvin and Covino are longtime friends, and The Climb is loaded with “my buddy and I made a movie” vibes.
 It originated as a short that screened at Sundance in 2018; Marvin and Covino quickly expanded it into a feature, which Sony Pictures Classics picked up after it premiered at Cannes last May.
 It’ll open in earnest on April 10 at Cinema 21 and expand to other theaters across the city the following week.